There is no better tap than FOXO Technologies Inc (FOXO) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of FOXO Technologies Inc (AMEX:FOXO) dipped -2.40% to close Friday’s market session at $0.11, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.10 and $0.11 throughout the trading session with the volume trading being 1244731 shares, which represented a significant variation when compared to the three months average volume of 6.40 million shares.
-The firm’s stock price fluctuated -4.00% within the last five trades and -22.07% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -71.46% in the last 6 months and -65.95% was subtracted to its value over the previous 3 months.
-FOXO stock is trading at a margin of -16.72%, -24.51% and -71.54% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of FOXO Technologies Inc (AMEX:FOXO) dipped -2.08% to close Monday’s market session at $0.10, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.10 and $0.11 throughout the trading session with the volume trading being 1512476 shares, which represented a significant variation when compared to the three months average volume of 6.42 million shares.
+The firm’s stock price fluctuated -5.91% within the last five trades and -29.32% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -75.38% in the last 6 months and -66.77% was subtracted to its value over the previous 3 months.
+FOXO stock is trading at a margin of -17.13%, -25.45% and -71.98% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does FOXO Technologies Inc’s Profitability and Valuation Ratios Tell Us About the Stock?